AvivE453/TFTP-Server-Cilent/README.md

 TFTP server is a file transfer protocol allowing multiple users to upload and download files from the server and announce when files are added or deleted to the server.
 The communication between the server and the client(s) is performed using a binary communication protocol, which support the upload, download, and lookup of files.
+The server use bi-directional message-passing (send messages to everyone that is logged in when needed).
 The implementation of the server is based on the Thread-Per-Client (TPC) server.
 The client uses two threads one thread is reading input from the user keyboard and the other one reads input from the socket.
 Keyboardthread reads commands from the keyboard and sends packets to the server defined by the command.
 Listening thread reads packets from the socket and displays messages or sends packets in return.